 Data governance and security

 Because CDPs are able to capture highly sensitive personally identifying information (PII), the level of data governance and security provided is incredibly important.
 Fortunately, CDPs are uniquely positioned to handle privacy thanks to their place in the marketing stack and the best CDPs are built with privacy in mind; user data collected by CDPs is never stored with other data to maintain pristine data privacy standards.
 The best CDPs have gone far beyond their privacy-by-design roots and provide marketers and customers with granular control over their data, secure it end-to-end, and manage identity with custom rules.
-Maintaining customer data privacy is set to become even more important as new, increasingly stringent regulations are put into place, like the GDPR set to debut later this May.
+Maintaining customer data privacy is set to become even more important as new, increasingly stringent regulations are put into place, like the GDPR.

 When it comes down to it, customer data is complicated enough that it doesn’t necessarily have to be a case of choosing one or the other.
 We know that marketing needs are unique to every business and so mParticle can function on its own, or work to fill the holes left in customer data management by tag management systems.
 Where a Tag Manager’s primary business is managing pixels and tags on web, for us, it’s more about ingesting web and mobile behavioral data to enrich user profiles for better personalization through advanced identity resolution and audience segmentation capabilities. mParticle’s API collects data from your entire martech stack, across all channels, devices, and apps, for real-time insight into your customers.
 This data can be transformed, enriched, segmented, and then shared to email marketing platforms, BI tools, push platforms, ad platforms, and more to reach the right customers in the right way with the right content at the right time.